At Highpoint Health, we keep abreast of new technology so that we can offer our family, friends and neighbors the latest in healthcare advances.

 A low-dose CT screening is used when an individual is at risk for lung cancer.
 It’s a special kind of imaging that takes multiple pictures as you lie on a table that slides in and out of the center of the machine.
 A computer then combines these images into a detailed picture of your lungs.

-Quick, painless and non-invasive, low-dose CT can help detect lung cancer before it’s visible on an x-ray, and often before you have noticeable symptoms.
+Quick, painless and non-invasive, low-dose CT can help detect lung cancer before it’s visible on an X-ray, and before you have symptoms.
 This is critical, because when diagnosed at an early stage, the chance for cure is greatest.

 Click here to determine if you are a candidate for this screening.